ViktorParkhomenko/HSRP-project/README.md

 # Hot Standby Router Protocol (HSRP)
-- Configure HSRP for servicing the virtual IP address 10.1.1.1
-- R1 = Active Router, R2 = Standby Router
-- Configure routers to reclaim roles in case of a failure
-- Test failover configu

 In this project, I reviewed and configured HSRP (Hot Standby Router Protocol).
 HSRP is a first-hop redundancy protocol (FHRP) that allows multiple routers to provide a single virtual gateway for hosts.
 This ensures redundancy and avoids a single point of failure in the default gateway.